 Directions for Google Maps available here.

-Left the car, follow the signs for the Bivacco Borelli crossing pastures and going towards the Peterey forest.
+Left the car, follow the signs for the Bivacco Borelli on path 19 crossing pastures and going towards the Peterey forest.
 As soon as you leave the forest you pass near a water building and continue along the dirt road along a small valley bordered by the Rouge mountains on the left and Noire on the right.
 Continue to the edge of a stream and go up along the orographic right, ignoring the shortcuts that lead from the path, until you pass a beautiful waterfall.
-From the waterfall continue to the left following the yellow signs, ignoring the red signs that continue to the right.
+From the waterfall continue to the left following the yellow signs and the marks, ignoring the red signs that continue to the right.
 Here begin the first rocky cliffs (1890 m - 1h from the parking lot).

-Now an exposed traverse needs to be climbed immediately after having bypassed an edge with a supporting chain and iron pegs for the feet.
+We now face a exposed traverse immediately after having bypassed an edge with a supporting chain and iron pegs for the feet.
 The transition is challenging and requires total absence of vertigo.
-We then reach the second staircase to be ascended.
+Below us the wonderful Val Veny.
+We then reach the second ladder to be ascended.
 We now come to an exposed but not difficult stretch of an aided path that goes up a rocky ramp.
 We then reach the key passage: a second inclined, exposed and smooth traverse in which some rocky spikes support us for the difficult ascent.
 We go up the last aided rocks finishing the via ferrata (1h from the start - 2h from the parking lot) and we are near the end of the itinerary.
-Cross the detrital valley passing under the south face of the Aiguille Noire de Peutere and then reach the shelter (40 'from the end of the ferrata - 2h 40 from the parking lot).
+Cross the detrital valley passing under the south face of the Aiguille Noire de Peutere and then reach the Bivacco Borelli placed under the rocky bastion (40 'from the end of the ferrata - 2h 40 from the parking lot).

 The return takes place for the same ascent route, so the via ferrata must be traveled backwards (5h total).
 Pay attention to the downhill ferrata, especially in the last inclined traverse.
 It will require good arm strength.